strangerstudios/basic-user-avatars/readme.txt

 Basic User Avatars also supports front-end avatar management for sites that want to keep users out of the dashboard.
 To use this feature, add the shortcode `[basic-user-avatars]` to any page in your WordPress site.
 We recommended placing this shortcode on another logged-in account type page, such as the WooCommerce My Account page, the Membership Account page, or any other front-end profile edit form.

+The Avatar Upload form is automatically added to the bbPress User Profile > Edit frontend page.

 If you do not want your users to be able to update their avatar, navigate to Settings > Discussion and locate the "Local Avatar Permissions" setting.
 Check this box to only allow users with file upload capabilities to upload local avatars (Author role and above).

 = Seamlessly Migrate from WP User Avatar Plugin =